Facebook blocks 115 accounts ahead of US midterm elections

 - Seattle home sellers, seeing new reality, are lowering list prices faster than anywhere else

+Last month, the company removed 82 pages, accounts and groups tied to Iran aimed at stirring up social strife in the U.S. and the U.K. Facebook carried out an even broader sweep in August, removing 652 pages, groups, and accounts linked to Russia and Iran.

-Facebook said that once it learns more it will provide further updates, “including whether these accounts are linked to the Russia-based Internet Research Agency or other foreign entities.”
+Gleicher said that will provide an update once the company learns more, “including whether these accounts are linked to the Russia-based Internet Research Agency or other foreign entities.”

+Almost all of the Facebook Pages associated with the latest blocked accounts appeared to be in French or Russian.
+The Instagram accounts were mostly in English and were focused either on celebrities or political debate.
+No further details were given about the accounts or suspicious activity.